Hays sees earnings at top end of forecast range

 "We're beginning to see people in the provincial areas that haven't changed jobs for four, five, six years now looking for change," he said, adding new hires were roughly evenly split between the public and private sector.

-Shares in Hays were up 3.8 percent to 96.9 pence by 7.45 a.m, and have risen 13.5 percent so far this year, against the broader FTSE All Share index .FTAS which is up 4.3 percent.
+Shares in Hays were up 3.8 percent to 96.9 pence by 0745 GMT, and have risen 13.5 percent so far this year, against the broader FTSE All Share index which is up 4.3 percent.

 The group gave no specific forecasts but said it expected operating profit this year to be at the top end of the range of market estimates, on the back of the improvement in Britain and a stabilisation in Australia.

-Analysts had on average been forecasting operating profit of 119 million pounds for 2013, according to a Thomson Reuters I/B/E/S poll.
+Analysts had on average been forecasting operating profit of 119 million pounds ($182.4 million) for 2013, according to a Thomson Reuters I/B/E/S poll.